 Some tertiary institutions in New South Wales are part of the Schools Recommendation Schemes.
 Students can apply for this scheme via UAC, and participating institutions then assess each application on criteria other than the expected ATAR.
 As the name suggests, one of the criteria is a statement of recommendation by the student’s school.
 The student’s contribution to school or community life is also taken into account.
 Successful applicants could receive an offer of a place at university before their ATAR is released.

 Late September – Applications to UAC and VTAC to avoid late fee

 Students wishing to begin university study in Session 1 of 2019 need to submit their university course applications to their respective application bodies by a defined date in late September in order to avoid a late application processing fee.
-All applications to UAC and VTAC require a fee, but the cost rises after this date (which is usually in the final week of the month; in 2017 the date was 29 September).
+All applications to UAC and VTAC require a fee, but the cost rises after this date.

 The business end of things.